kube-HPC/hkube_notebook/README.md

 # hkube_notebook
 This python3 library for Jupyter Notebook enables to integrate with hkube system:
-- Algorithms: add, list and delete algorithms.
+- Algorithms: add (including image built), list and delete algorithms.
 - Pipelines: Create and store pipelines, get stored pipelines, etc.
 - Execution: execute pipeline, track execution status by a progress bar, get the results, etc.
 # Intructions for Developer